-Majority vote for a Director's election.
+Proposal 1 - Majority vote for a Director's election.
 The Company's Corporate Governance Guidelines provide that, in the case of an uncontested election (i.e., an election where the number of director nominees is not greater than the number of directors to be elected), a nominee shall be elected by the affirmative vote of the majority of the votes cast by holders of shares present in person or represented by proxy at a meeting for the election of directors at which a quorum is present.
 For this purpose, the "affirmative vote of the majority of the votes cast" means the number of shares voted "FOR" a director's election exceeds the number of shares "WITHHELD" with respect to that director's election.
 In a contested election (i.e., an election where the number of nominees is greater than the number of directors to be elected), a nominee shall be elected by a plurality of the votes cast.

-Majority vote for other Proposals.
-The advisory vote on named executive officer compensation (Proposal Two in this Proxy Statement), the amendment to the Company's 2002 Employee Stock Purchase Plan (Proposal Three in this Proxy Statement), the amendment to the Company's 1995 Stock Plan (Proposal Four in this Proxy Statement), the amendment to the Company's 2002 Director Stock Plan (Proposal Five in this Proxy Statement) and the ratification of the appointment of the Company's independent registered public accounting firm (Proposal Six in this Proxy Statement) each require the favorable vote of the holders of a majority of the Common Stock having voting power present in person or represented by proxy and entitled to vote on the proposal.
+Proposals 2, 3, 4 and 5 - Majority vote.
+The advisory vote on named executive officer compensation (Proposal 2 in this Proxy Statement), the amendment to the Company's 2002 Employee Stock Purchase Plan (Proposal 3 in this Proxy Statement), the amendment to the Company's 1995 Stock Plan (Proposal 4 in this Proxy Statement), and the ratification of the appointment of the Company's independent registered public accounting firm (Proposal 5 in this Proxy Statement) each require the favorable vote of the holders of a majority of the Common Stock having voting power present in person or represented by proxy and entitled to vote on the proposal.

 Treatment of abstentions and broker non-votes.
-In the election of directors (Proposal One in this Proxy Statement), abstentions and broker non-votes will be disregarded and have no effect on the outcome of the vote.
-With respect to the advisory vote on named executive officer compensation (Proposal Two in this Proxy Statement), the amendment to the Company's 2002 Employee Stock Purchase Plan (Proposal Three in this Proxy Statement), the amendment to the Company's 1995 Stock Plan (Proposal Four in this Proxy Statement), the amendment to the Company's 2002 Director Stock Plan (Proposal Five in this Proxy Statement) and the ratification of the appointment of the Company's independent registered public accounting firm (Proposal Six in this Proxy Statement), abstentions will have the same effect as voting against the proposal and broker non-votes, if any, will be disregarded and have no effect on the outcome of the vote.
+In the election of directors (Proposal 1 in this Proxy Statement), abstentions and broker non-votes will be disregarded and have no effect on the outcome of the vote.
+With respect to Proposals 2, 3, 4 and 5 in this Proxy Statement, abstentions will have the same effect as voting against the proposal and broker non-votes, if any, will be disregarded and have no effect on the outcome of the vote.

 Meaning of "broker non-votes."
 If you hold shares beneficially in street name (that is, in an account at a bank or broker) and do not provide your bank or broker with voting instructions, your shares may constitute "broker non-votes."
 Broker non-votes occur on a matter when a bank or broker is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given.
 These matters are referred to as "non-routine" matters.
-All of the matters scheduled to be voted on at the Annual Meeting are "non-routine," except for the ratification of the appointment of the Company's independent registered public accounting firm (Proposal Five in this Proxy Statement).
+All of the matters scheduled to be voted on at the Annual Meeting are "non-routine," except for the ratification of the appointment of the Company's independent registered public accounting firm (Proposal 5 in this Proxy Statement).